 Paul Kline, PhD, received the MSW degree from the Boston College Graduate School of Social Work in 1981.
 The degree has opened many opportunities to support children and families struggling to recover from encounters with violence and other threats to psychological health and happiness including children hospitalized for severe emotional disturbance, homeless infants and their mothers, and war-affected youth.
 Recognizing that recovery from traumatic events often requires empathic attention to the whole person, Dr. Kline's most recent work explores the impact of violence on spiritual well-being and the integration of spiritual care with social work practice.

-Dr. Kline joined the faculty at BC Social Work in 1991 and teaches required and elective courses in clinical practice.
+Dr. Kline joined the faculty at BC Social Work in 1991 and taught required and elective courses in clinical practice until he retired in 2020.

 McMackin, R.A., Keane, T.M., & Kline, P.M.
 (Eds.)
 (2008).
 "Special Issue: Betrayal And Recovery: Understanding the Trauma of Clergy Sexual Abuse."
 Journal of Child Sexual Abuse, 17; 197-426.